expo/expo/docs/versions/unversioned/sdk/asset.rst

    .. py:attribute:: height

-      If the asset is an image, the width of the image data divided by the scale factor.
+      If the asset is an image, the height of the image data divided by the scale factor.
 The scale factor is the number after ``@`` in the filename, or ``1`` if not present.